Bindila-Bogdan/Traffic-Signs-Recognition/README.md

 ### Real-time traffic signs detection and recognition module for Raspberry Pi

-This module represented a component of an autonomous 1/10 scale car  with with Back On Track team has competed at Bosch Future Mobility Challenge 2020.
+This module represents a component of an autonomous 1/10 scale car with which Back On Track team has competed at Bosch Future Mobility Challenge 2020.
+It was designed to detect four types of miniture road signs positioned on poles.

+## Features

+- Does not need calibration
+- Two image preprocessing pipelines that run in parallel:
+  - ROI extraction based on pole
+  - Detection based on color segmentation
+- Robust to occlusions and innacurate color representation
+- Optimized convolutional neural network
+- Inferece done directly in C++
+- Computes distances to sign

 ## Diagram